Waleedanwar01/project-insurance-1/README.md

 # Project Insurance

 A full-stack web app with a Next.js frontend (`insurance/`) and a Django REST API backend (`backend/`).
-Uses PostgreSQL (recommended: Supabase) and is configured for fast performance and clean deployment.
+Uses PostgreSQL (recommended: Neon) and is configured for fast performance and clean deployment.

 ## Repository
 - GitHub: https://github.com/Waleedanwar01/project-insurance-1